scrapy/scrapy/docs/index.rst

 :doc:`topics/feed-exports`
     Output your scraped data using different formats and storages.

+:doc:`topics/request-response`
+    Understand the classes used to represent HTTP requests and responses.

 :doc:`topics/link-extractors`
     Convenient classes to extract links to follow from pages.

+:doc:`topics/settings`
+    Learn how to configure Scrapy and see all :ref:`available settings <topics-settings-ref>`.

+:doc:`topics/exceptions`
+    See all available exceptions and their meaning.

 Built-in services
 =================